mtakeshi1/concurrencytests/concurrency-checker-core/WIP.md

   - try to find synchronized methods in runtime due to polymorphic invocation
 - array load / store
 - atomicX

+# open questions
+- should we persist / serialize thread state / details with the checkpoint?
+- should we special case java.util.concurrent.Lock
+- decide what to do with new Thread() { public void run() {} }
 -